joe7575/techage/manuals/manual_ta3_EN.md

 [ta3_doorblock|image]

 ### TA3 Door Controller

 The door controller is used to control the TA3 door/gate blocks.
 With the door controller, the numbers of the door/gate blocks must be entered.
 If an `on` / `off` command is sent to the door controller, this opens/closes the door or gate.

 [ta3_doorcontroller|image]

+### TA3 Door Controller II

+The Door Controller II can remove and set all types of blocks.
+To teach in the Door Controller II, the "Record" button must be pressed.
+Then all blocks that should be part of the door / gate must be clicked.
+Then the "Done" button must be pressed.
+Up to 16 blocks can be selected.
+The removed blocks are saved in the controller's inventory.
+The function of the controller can be tested manually using the "Remove" or "Set" buttons.
+If an `on` /` off` command is sent to the Door Controller II, it removes or sets the blocks as well.

+[ta3_doorcontroller|image]